ConnectedLib/connectedlib10/modules/mentoring/section-4-0.md

 ## Learning Outcomes For This Section

-**After completing Section 3: Developing Menors and Mentorship Programs, you will be able to...**
+**After completing Section 4: Youth as Mentors, you will be able to...**
 <ul class="fancy">
   <li>Develop and support youth mentors at your library</li>
 </ul>